 Dear Nephew, I call you that because you are truly cherished (in a way that I doubt I could explain to you sufficiently in words).
-I am not particularly fond of you because your father abandoned your foetal-self, nor because we share the same DNA – here I could wax lyrical of how I helped raised you (and all the things Aunts say about nappy changing and feeds that are likely to embarrass you); but I have a keen interest in your development as a human being.
+I am not particularly fond of you because your father abandoned your fetal-self, nor because we share the same DNA here I could wax lyrical of how I helped raised you (and all the things Aunts say about nappy changing and feeds that are likely to embarrass you), but I have a keen interest in your development as a human being.

 If I do not wake up tomorrow, here are the things I want you to know:

 When a child is born into a family, upon it are placed the hopes and dreams of that family.
 Some of the hopes are finite and expressed in real terms like “I want my child to be a doctor”.
 Other hopes of families placed on offspring are loose, as in “I want my child to be happy and healthy”.
-How we measure health and happiness is dependent on how you turn your life’s opportunities into successes; and the criterion for this is rather simple:
+How we measure health and happiness is depended on how you turn your life’s opportunities into successes, and the criterion for this is rather simple:

-We like children who are independent, who can stand on their own.
+We like children who are independent; who can stand on their own.
 They make us proud.
 They make us feel we have accomplished something magnificent.
-Unlike your mother’s love, mine is not without conditions, I am happy and willing to cut you off if you do not display the characteristics that keep you a member of the crew [the fam].
+Unlike your mother’s love, mine is not without conditions: I am happy and willing to cut you off if you do not display the characteristics that keep you a member of the crew [the fam].
 I am not the type to spare the rod.
-In fact your tears do not shake me; nor do your threats of suicide [let’s face it, whomever is doing the dying is not doing the living] it may even come as a welcome relief.
+In fact, your tears do not shake me; nor do your threats of suicide [let’s face it, whoever is doing the dying is not doing the living] it may even come as a welcome relief.
 If you choose to fill your teenage lungs with marijuana smoke, and pile your young liver with vodka and choose to reject your mother’s love, I will choose to disassociate myself from you.